dokutan/text-db/README.md

 ```

 ## Limitations
-- The available commands and their arguments are not final
+- The available commands and their arguments are not final.
-- When adding or deleting in a collection the whole file gets rewritten to keep the structure intact.
 - This is not a replacement for a real database, and not intended as such.

 ## License